BAA-K/Leon/README.md

 # Leon

 Leon is a front-end template-2.
-This is a simple template built with HTML and CSS.
+This is a simple responsive template built with HTML and CSS.